-Home to spectacular architecture, well-lit streets and breathtaking coastal views, Portugal is a visual treat like no other.
+Home to spectacular architecture, well-lit streets and heart-stopping natural charm, Portugal is a visual treat like no other.

-Porto, on the other hand, offers equally breathtaking views that seem to be drawn in by reflection and quiet moments of daily life.
-With a similar mix of storied and 21st-century architecture, the backdrop offers ordinary glimpses of laundry hanging in the coastal winds, the uneven streets and subsequent ocean views of the hillside slanted landscape and the sound of wine glasses clinking nearby.
+Flanked by the Douro River, Porto offers equally breathtaking views that seem to be drawn in by reflection and quiet moments of daily life.
+With a similar mix of storied and 21st century architecture, the backdrop offers an ordinary glimpses of laundry hanging in the coastal winds, the uneven streets and subsequent ocean views of the hillside slanted landscape and the sound of wine glasses clinking nearby.